About Us

 Our commissioned role in the Resource Base is to facilitate inclusion for our pupils and enable them to be part of a thriving school community; whilst receiving specialist resource base support.
 Our expectation is that by the time of the pupil’s first annual review there will be some 'inclusion' within the mainstream school taking place, for at least part of the week.

-Each of our Resource Base pupils is on roll in a mainstream class as well as having a classbased place within the RB, either within Cherry Class (EYFS and KS1) or Sycamore Class (KS2).
-We work towards including pupils according to their needs and abilities with their mainstream peers and learning.
-Wherever possible our pupils participate in the full life of school during their school day and are invited to participate in trips, activities and experiences with their mainstream peers.
+Each of our Resource Base pupils is on roll in a mainstream class as well as having a class based place within the RB.
+We have two classes in the resource base Cherry Class (EYFS & KS1) and Sycamore Class (KS2).
+We work towards including pupils, according to their needs and abilities with their mainstream peers and learning.
+Wherever possible our pupils participate in the full life of school during their school day and are invited to participate in trips, activities and experiences with their mainstream peers if this supports their needs and abilities at the time.

-Our aim in the Resource Base is to create a calm, structured and happy environment in which the pupils feel safe and secure and can learn and develop both their academic skills alongside their social and emotional skills, supported by an experienced staff team.
+Our aim in the Resource Base is to embed a calm, structured and happy environment in which the pupils feel safe and secure and can thrive; learning and developing both their academic skills alongside their social and emotional skills, supported by an experienced staff team.
+We hold high expectations of all our pupils and the resource base is no exception.

-Resource Base pupil’s academic progress and attainment is important and alongside this a key focus for us is on teaching communication and social skills in context, as well as developing our pupil’s emotional understanding, regulation and resilience.
+The Resource Base offers an environment and skills to support social communication and life skills in context, as well as developing our pupil’s social and emotional understanding, regulation and resilience.

-Each child is an individual and we aim to equip them with specific strategies in order to support them in managing day to day challenging situations with growing independence.
-We work towards enabling them to understand their function in the world we live in to the best of their abilities and as independently as possible.
+Each child is an individual and we aim to equip them with strategies to support them in managing day to day challenging situations with growing independence.
+We work towards enabling them to understand their place and identity in the world we live in to the best of their abilities and support them to become independent and thrive in their community.

-We recognise that autism is a life- long condition and we aim to support our children to develop strategies to manage some of the challenges they may face now and in the future.
+We recognise that autism is a life- long condition and through a timely, well structured and planned curriculum we can support our children to develop strategies to manage some of the challenges they may face now and in the future.

 Our Resource Base Curriculum